shinobi5/skeletor/README.md

 ## Skeletor

-Front-end boilerplate with [parcel](https://parceljs.org/) to take care of browsers that lack support for module imports.
+Front-end boilerplate with [parcel](https://parceljs.org/) to take care of browsers lacking support for module imports.

 It can be used for static projects or for spinnning up proof of concepts.
 A service worker and webmanifest are included for basic PWA features.